computer-leadership-poet/teadrop/README.md

 ## NOTICE
-We do not take any responsibility for files transfered using our code, use on your own risk.
+We do not take any responsibility for files transferred using our code, use on your own risk.
-Transferd files arent being encrypted at any time.
-We dont have the time and recources to implement encryption, if you have experience and would like to help us look at the "Contributing" section
+Transferred files aren't being encrypted at any time.
+We don't have the time and recources to implement encryption, if you have experience and would like to help us, look at the "Contributing" section!

 ## Contributing
-If you find an error feel free to create an issue on Github.
+If you find an error, feel free to create an issue on Github.
 Otherwise you can always create a PR to improve our janky code 😉, or add new features.